Jekwwer/markdown-docs-kit/STYLEGUIDE.md

 - **MkDocs:**
   External documentation is generated with MkDocs.
-The configuration is stored in the root-level `mkdocs.yml`, and the content is in the `docs/` directory.
+The configuration is stored in the root-level `mkdocs.yml`, and the content is in the `docs` directory.

 #### Versioning Documentation